yzziizzy/gpuedit/DEVELOPMENT.md

 * copy cannot paste to pgadmin3 (INCR? mime type?), godbolt.org in FF
 * undo breaks if selection reaches end of file
-* paste: cursor at start/end of inserted text

 * undo system selection not recreated based on selection direction?